bincrafters/bincrafters.github.io/_posts/2017-06-06-using-bincrafters-conan-repository.md

 ).
 Users can reference this version in requirements as shown in the example below to get the latest release without specifying a specific version or range:

 	msys2_installer/latest@bincrafters/stable

+*Note that using the `latest` will cause your projects to download and use an updated version as soon as it becomes available.
+Such library updates can potentially be breaking, so users should consider this before referencing the `latest` alias in a project.*

 ## Prerelease packages
 Another notation is used for publishing packages that are in a pre-release status or containing a critical bug fix which is not yet officially released by the author.
 The sources for these packages are usually pulled from a named Github branch, so the branch name is included.
 Also, despite not being part of a release yet, in order to allow for proper handling of semantic versioning the package will have a proper version number, which will be that of the next major release (even though it's not out yet).
 An example of this notation is: